OscarBjurestrand/php-membership/README.md

 Php-membership 1.0.0 is able to:
 - Create users.
   You are able to register users with an username and password from the client.
-- Log-in with user.
+- Log-in with users.
   You are able to log-in with an existing user.
-- Log-out with user.
+- Log-out with users.
   You are able to log-out from an user within a members-only area.
 - Use members-only areas.
   You are only able to visit members-only webpages if you are logged in as an existing user.